Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 ### Mega Evolution
 Every mega evolution is actually just a form of the base Pokemon.
 When holding the specific mega stone for the species, the Pokemon will mega evolve.

+### Deerling and Sawsbuck - TODO
+Deerling and Sawsbuck in the PC do not change form.
+They only change form in the party.
+They change form if the code ever accesses the player's party directly from the save (which it will basically instantly).

+Wild Deerling and Sawsbuck are generated according to the current form.

 ### Darmanitan's Zen Mode
 Darmanitan with their Hidden Ability bit set get the ability Zen Mode.
 This allows for Darmanitan to swap between Zen Mode and Normal Mode as it pleases.
 Galarian Darmanitan will become Galarian Zen Mode Darmanitan as well.